CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 Cluster Sizing will provide right-sizing recommendations for your cluster by determining the cluster's needs based on the type of work running, and the resource requirements.
 You will receive a simple (uses one node type) and a complex (uses two or more node types) recommendation.

 {% hint style="info" %}
-Kubecost may hide the complex recommendation when it is more expensive than the simple recommendation, and present a single recommendation instead.
+nOps may hide the complex recommendation when it is more expensive than the simple recommendation, and present a single recommendation instead.
 {% endhint %}

 Visiting the Cluster Sizing Recommendations page from the Create New Action window will immediately prompt you with a suggested recommendation that will replace your current node pools with the displayed node pools.
 You can select _Adopt_ to immediately resize, or select _Cancel_ if you want to continue exploring.

-Learn more about cluster right-sizing functionality [here](/using-kubecost/navigating-the-kubecost-ui/savings/cluster-right-sizing-recommendations.md).
+Learn more about cluster right-sizing functionality [here](/using-nOps/navigating-the-nOps-ui/savings/cluster-right-sizing-recommendations.md).

 ### Namespace Turndown

 Namespace turndown allows you to take action to delete your abandoned workloads.
-Instead of requiring the user to manually size down or delete their unused workloads, Kubecost can delete namespaces full of idle pods in one moment or on a continual basis.
+Instead of requiring the user to manually size down or delete their unused workloads, nOps can delete namespaces full of idle pods in one moment or on a continual basis.
 This can be helpful for routine cleanup of neglected resources.
 Namespace turndown is supported on all cluster types.

 {% hint style="warning" %}
-When turning down namespaces, Kubecost will perform a `helm uninstall` command to remove the release(s) from the namespace before it is deleted.
+When turning down namespaces, nOps will perform a `helm uninstall` command to remove the release(s) from the namespace before it is deleted.
 Take precaution when using this feature to avoid irreversible changes being made to your environment.
 {% endhint %}

 Selecting _Namespace Turndown_ from the 'Create New Action' window will open the Namespace Turndown page.